intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet50/README.md

 ## Int8 Inference Instructions

+These instructions use the TCMalloc memory allocator, which produces better performance results for Int8 precision models with smaller batch sizes.
+If you want to disable the use of TCMalloc, set `--disable-tcmalloc=True` when calling `launch_benchmark.py` and the script will run without TCMalloc.

 1. Download the full ImageNet dataset and convert to the TF records format.

 * Clone the tensorflow/models repository: